 | Regional Density - Access to 7 locations in Greater Boston|

 Coworking is all about flexibility and agility.
-If you choose to base your team or your personal business at Workbar South Station, you still have access to the Workbar network including our locations in Cambridge, Somerville, Arlington, Salem and Burlington.
+If you choose to base your team or your personal business at Workbar Downtown, you still have access to the Workbar network including our locations in Cambridge, Somerville, Arlington, Salem and Burlington.
 Additionally, you have the option to work from any of our network partners – some of the best local coworking spaces across Massachusetts.
 With a membership at Cambridge Innovation Center, also known as CIC Boston, on the other hand, you wouldn’t have access to a vast network of spaces in the region.

 | || |